Kallang River body parts murder: Search in Leong's matrimonial home

 The police also searched the toilet where Leong dismembered the body, as what he told the police.
-Strangely enough to the police, the bathroom was clean and spotless without any stains or smell of blood.
+The bathroom was clean and spotless without any stains or smell of blood.
 According to Inspector Roy Lim, he stated that the unusual cleanliness of the crime scene reminded him of a superior's case report which he read about ten years ago.
 In another murder case in Singapore, British serial killer John Martin Scripps, who was executed for a South African tourist's murder in a Singapore hotel, has also dismembered the body and disposed of it, before he cleaned up the hotel room's bathroom.
 Similarly, the crime scene was clean without bloodstains or smell, but under the sink, Lim's superior found a bloodstain that belonged to the dead victim.
 Having recalled this, Lim checked under the sink but there was no bloodstain.
 It was only when he looked underneath the toilet bowl then he discovered a small red stain.
 The forensic tests later confirmed that red stain was blood, and it matched Liu's DNA.

-It was also revealed that during the course of investigations, Leong's family were being repeatedly harassed by many members of the public, who came to their flat to disturb and condemn them out of anger over the atrocious and cold-blooded murder of Liu Hong Mei.
+It was also revealed that during the course of investigations, Leong's family were being repeatedly harassed by many members of the public, who came to their flat to disturb and condemn them out of anger over the murder of Liu.
 Some also burned joss sticks outside the flat to pray for lottery numbers and to cleanse the flat, while others threw things inside the flat.
 This harassment also caused a nuisance to the Leong family's neighbours.
 They were eventually forced to move out to get some peace.
 Nobody wanted to buy the flat for fear that the place was haunted and warrant bad luck for people, since a murder took place in it.
 The HDB unit remains as one of the notorious death flats where it involves an unnatural death or murder.